Aliases for PIM3 Gene

 GeneCards Summary for PIM3 Gene

 PIM3 (Pim-3 Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
-Among its related pathways are Apoptosis and Autophagy and NF-kappaB Signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are NF-kappaB Signaling and Apoptosis and Autophagy.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PIM1.

 UniProtKB/Swiss-Prot for PIM3 Gene